 When and where did you study abroad?

-I studied in London for the 2012 spring semester.
+I studied in London for a spring semester.

 What made you want to study abroad?